mohsinkhan26/UnityBasicProject/README.md

 ### Editor Module/Feature list: ###
 * **TextExtension** - extended Text component with text Id field added
-* **ToggleExtension** - extended Toggle component with support for Text and TextExtension to edit text of toggle, animator
+* **ToggleExtension** - extended Toggle component to add support for Text and TextExtension to edit text of toggle, animator
 * Anchors selected UI to corners
 * Find gameObjects which have missing scripts
 * Find nested gameObjects which have missing scripts - recursively